Bayesian Matrix Decomposition and Applications: Random Variables and Distribution

 \section{Random Variables and Distribution}

-A random variable is a variable that assumes different values randomly that models uncertain outcomes or events.
-We denote the random variable itself with a lowercase letter in \textit{normal fonts}, and its possible values with lowercase letters in \textit{italic fonts}.
+A random variable is a mathematical construct that models uncertain outcomes by taking on different values according to some underlying probability mechanism.
+We denote a random variable using a lowercase letter in \textit{normal fonts} (e.g., $\rx$), while its possible realizations are denoted with lowercase letters in \textit{italic fonts} (e.g., $x$).
 For instance, $y_1$ and $y_2$ are possible values of the random variable $\ry$.
-In the case of vector-valued variables, we represent the random variable as $\rvy$ and one of its realizations as $\by$.
-Similarly, we denote the random variable as $\rmY$ and one of its values as $\bY$ when we are working with matrix-valued variables.
-However, a random variable merely describes possible states and needs to be accompanied by a probability distribution specifying the likelihood of each state.
+For vector-valued variables, we write the random variable as $\rvy$ (in normal fonts) and a specific realization as $\by$ (in italic fonts).
+Similarly, for matrix-valued variables, we may use $\rmY$ (in normal fonts) for the random matrix and $\bY$ (in italic fonts) for a realization.

 Random variables can be either discrete or continuous.
-A discrete random variable has a finite or countably infinite number of states.
-These states need not be integers; they can also be named states without numerical values.
-Conversely, a continuous random variable is associated with real values.
+A \textit{discrete} random variable takes values in a finite or countably infinite set; these values need not be numeric (e.g., categories like ``red," ``green," ``blue").
+A \textit{continuous} random variable, by contrast, takes values in an uncountable set, typically a subset of the real numbers.

-A probability distribution describes the likelihood of a random variable or set of random variables.
-The characterization of probability distributions varies depending on whether the variables are discrete or continuous.
+Crucially, a random variable alone does not specify probabilities---it must be paired with a probability distribution that assigns likelihoods to its possible states.
+A probability distribution quantifies how probability mass or density is assigned across the possible values of one or more random variables.
+The form of this description depends on whether the variables are discrete or continuous.

-For discrete variables, we employ a \textit{probability mass function (p.m.f., PMF)}.
-Probability mass functions are denoted with a capital $P$.
-The probability mass function maps a state of a random variable to the probability of that random variable taking on that state.
-The notation $P(\ry = y)$ represents the probability that $\ry$ equals $y$, with a probability of 1 indicating certainty and a probability of 0 indicating impossibility.
-Alternatively, we define a variable first and use the $\sim$ notation to specify its distribution later: $\ry \sim P(\ry)$.
+For discrete random variables, we use a \textit{probability mass function (p.m.f., PMF)}.
+Probability mass functions are denoted by a capital $\prob$.
+The PMF maps each possible state of a random variable to its probability.
+For instance, the notation $\prob(\ry = y)$ denotes the probability that the random variable $\ry$ takes the value $y$, where probabilities lie in [0,1], with 1 indicating certainty and 0 impossibility.
+Alternatively, we may first define a random variable and then specify its distribution using the ``is distributed as" notation: $\ry \sim \prob(y)$.